kevinchannon/wite/README.md

 ```c++
 auto v = make_vector<float>(arg::reserve{1000}, arg::size{10, 3.14f});
 ```
 This gives a `v` that has 10 values initialised to 3.14, with space reserved for 1000 `float` elements in total.
-The order of the `arg` parameters is not important; you coud have `size` first in the list if you like.
+The order of the `arg` parameters is not important; you could have `size` first in the list if you like.
 I don't know what the name for this "argument adapter object" pattern, but I quite like it.

 ## `result`
 ```c++
 #include <wite/core/result.hpp>
 ```
 In a world where exceptions are not the mechanism for handling errors, then "result codes" are basically the go-to alternative.
 These often take the form of an `int` value that's returned by a function that indicates the error state.
-Then you define a special value of that code to mean OK and you have lot of code that looks like this:
+Then you define a special value of that code to mean OK and you have a lot of code that looks like this:
 ```c++
 // Result-code-returning function; takes a value to populate
 int string_populator(std::string&);